A State-Approved California Public School

 John Kirk, CPA/MA - Parent Member

 John H. Kirk, Jr., has been with the San Rafael CPA firm of Jorstad Incorporated since 1999.
 John is a graduate of the University of California, Santa Barbara in business economics with an accounting emphasis and holds a Master’s in tax law from Golden Gate University.
 John worked as an accountant for Headlands Mortgage in Marin County for three years before joining the audit staff of Price Waterhouse Coopers LLP.
-John and his wife have two children, one at Manor and one at White Hill.
+John and his wife have two children, one at White Hill and one at Drake High.
 He has been a resident of San Francisco Bay area for over forty years.

 Sharon Sagar, Chair - Community Member